bradleyeckert/chad/README.md

 ## Status

-Hardware was defined for an MCU to check synthesis results.
-The CPU has not been verified yet.
+The "myapp" demo boots and runs in both `chad` and a Verilog simulator.

-The C-based model boots and runs an app from simulated flash memory.
+`chad` boots and runs an app from simulated flash memory.
+A minimal SoC (MCU) in Verilog demonstrates synthesis results and performs the following:

+- `spif` clears the code and data RAMs
+- `spif` loads RAMs from SPI flash (S25FL064L) using FMF model
+- `chad` starts running the "myapp" demo after bootup
+- The demo sends a series of numbers out the UART